-The data were collected within police custody sites in a single police force region in the North-East of England.
-The force area in question is recognised as having issues with social degradation and this has a recognised impact on speech and language development (Dockrell et al. 2015; Locke et al. 2002).
+The data were collected within police custody sites in a single police force region in the northeast of England.
+The force area in question is recognised as having issues with social degradation and this has a recognised impact on speech and language development (Dockrell et al., 2015; Locke, Ginsborg & Peers, 2002).
 The sampling area contains a mixture of rural and urban housing, with 632,061 households in the area.
 Almost 95% of the population are white, while 5% (77,106) are from minority ethnic groups, mainly Asian or Asian British (3%).
-Almost 30% of families in the region have a member with a long-term health problem or disability (Northumbria PCC 2021).
-Whilst the area does have pockets of affluence it has been hit hard economically by a shift away from heavy industry; the area is one of the weakest economically and has some of the highest levels of deprivation in England (Goodair and Kenny 2019).
-The authors do not seek to extrapolate any inference about exact levels of SLCN need beyond the area of study, this will vary with demographic makeup of a region.
-Our purpose is to present a significant data set in an understudied area of practice to assert that need is underassessed and under supported in the area of study, and that this may then imply that further study at a national level may similarly find high levels of unidentified and unsupported SLCN.
+Almost 30% of families in the region have a member with a long-term health problem or disability (Northumbria Police & Crime Commissioner, 2021).
+While the area does have pockets of affluence it has been hit hard economically by a shift away from heavy industry; the area is one of the weakest economically and has some of the highest levels of deprivation in England (Goodair & Kenny, 2019).
+The authors do not seek to extrapolate any inference about exact levels of SLCN need beyond the area of study; this will vary with demographic make-up of a region.
+Our purpose is to present a significant dataset in an understudied area of practice to assert that need is underassessed and undersupported in the area of study, and that this may then imply that further study at a national level may similarly find high levels of unidentified and unsupported SLCN.